-Why do I need a CDN?
+Why Do I Need a CDN?

 Tracking links work by utilizing a CNAME that points to mailgun.org.
 Links in your email messages are then rewritten with this tracking hostname.
-When your recipients then click on those links, it first sends the request to mailgun.org and we return a redirect to the original URL.
+When your recipients then click on those links, it first sends the request to mailgun.org, and we return a redirect to the original URL.

 Since we do not support HTTPS connections to mailgun.org, a CDN is needed to fill the gap between the client and mailgun.org.
-Essentially, the client connects to the CDN via HTTPS, the CDN connects to mailgun.org via HTTP, and the CDN serves the response from mailgun.org to the client over HTTPS.
+Essentially, the client connects to the CDN via HTTPS, the CDN connects to mailgun.org via HTTP, and the CDN relays the response from mailgun.org to the client over HTTPS.

 The following are the specific steps for setting up CloudFlare as a CDN to handle Mailgun tracking links to support HTTPS.

-Step 1 Create a CNAME
+Step 1: Create A CNAME

-In your CloudFlare account, click on the DNS option and configure a new CNAME entry that points your Mailgun Tracking CNAME (e.g., email.your-domain.com) to mailgun.org.
+- Click on the DNS option and configure a new CNAME entry that points your Mailgun Tracking CNAME (e.g., email.your-domain.com) to mailgun.org.
 Ensure that the CNAME is configured as DNS and HTTP Proxy (CDN).
 The cloud image under Status should be the color orange.

-Step 2 Create a Page Rule
+Step 2: Create A Page Rule